jelodge/GeneralAssemblyCapstone/README.md

 Natural Language Processing of Reviews
 By incorporating the text from each wine, also in one-hot encoded sparse matrix format, we could try to identify key words from the wine titles and reviews that could provide predictive power in regards to modelling wine prices
-Using the SGDR on the text sparse matrix achieved an $R^2$ of around 0.18 Incorporating the NLP and categorical feature sparse matrices into one larger model is an area for further study
+Using the SGDR on the text sparse matrix achieved an R<sup>2</sup> of around 0.18 Incorporating the NLP and categorical feature sparse matrices into one larger model is an area for further study

 Feature Engineering
 It was observed and noted in the EDA stage that the rating feature, when used in its quasi-continuous form (as previously discussed) that an exponential relationship was evident
-An exponential function, $f(x) = ae^{b(x-c)} + d$ with a, b, c and d all constants and x as wine rating in this instance, was fitted, and visually appeared to be a good way to relate the two variables
+An exponential function, f(x) = ae<sup>b(x-c)</sup> + d with a, b, c and d all constants and x as wine rating in this instance, was fitted, and visually appeared to be a good way to relate the two variables
 By applying a transformation using the fitted relationship above, we may be able to improve the predictive power of the rating variable in future modelling

 These areas for improvement are still somewhat of a work in progress, and publishing these findings publicly will follow in short order.

-7. CONCLUSIONS
+7. **CONCLUSIONS**

 Overall this project has been fascinating to work on, both as a wine aficionado and as an introduction to data science.
 Tackling issues around acquiring and cleaning data, dealing with very high dimension feature spaces and which models are the most appropriate to apply in such circumstances has been intriguing to investigate.

-While the model $R^2$ score is not remarkably high, at only 0.35, there are also considerations for future work to include the NLP and feature engineering methods outlined above which may help to improve this score.
+While the model R<sup>2</sup> score is not remarkably high, at only 0.35, there are also considerations for future work to include the NLP and feature engineering methods outlined above which may help to improve this score.
 Correctly predicting the incredibly high priced wines also proved very difficult for the model, so either an understanding of the limitations of the model’s application or further features to aid in delineating in these outlier cases would also help the model generalise better in the future.
 That being said, it would also be worth investigating the wines with significantly higher predicted prices than reality, as these could potentially represent under-priced wines given shared characteristics with similar, more expensive bottles.

+Finally I want to note that this project is still a work in progress, and updates will be shared as they are developed.

+Many thanks to all the team at General Assembly for their invaluable input in getting this project to its current stage.